zikifer/tools-a2600-bmp2pf/README.md

 binary format.
 It also builds the lists in reverse order (with the top of the screen at the bottom of the list) for use in standard `dex`/`dey` loops.

+It also outputs a colors section (`PFColors`).
+The color for the line is determined by the first non-black / non-transparent pixel in the row.
+For the NTSC color it reads the BLUE value (byte `0x000000FF` of the RBGA value) and for the PAL color it reads the GREEN value (byte `0x0000FF00` of the RBGA value).
+The `PFColors` will have the NTSC color set with the PAL color as a comment following the NTSC value.
+Naturally the NTSC/PAL colors will not match the actual color used in the file but at least the color data can be stored within the image.

 ## Usage

 `java -jar a2600-bmp2pf.jar -f [input BMP file] -o [output ASM file] [any optional parameters]`